SCOPE / PURPOSE OF JOB:

 6. Team Leadership and Capacity Building

-- Strengthen capability in implementation, data use and programme delivery
+- Lead, mentor and guide the Deputy HOD and project managers, ensuring alignment between strategy, implementation, and data-driven evaluation.
+Strengthen capability in implementation, data use and programme delivery

 - Foster a collaborative and accountable team culture